elasticio/elasticio.github.io/content/_components/pub-sub/index.md

 {% include img.html max-width="80%" url="img/executions.png" title="Executions" %}

+### Result of three flows

 As a result, we will get:

-* an E-mail to the specified address
+* an E-mail to the specified address:

 {% include img.html max-width="75%" url="img/new-mail.png" title="New Mail" %}

-* a Google Spreadsheet with the selected data
+* a Google Spreadsheet with the selected data:

 {% include img.html max-width="100%" url="img/news-statistics-spreadsheet.png" title="News Statistics Spreadsheet" %}

-* a CSV document on the remote server
+* a CSV document on the remote server:

 {% include img.html max-width="100%" url="img/csv-table.png" title="CSV Table" %}